 Voice Text

-"Call for help" Call For Help
+"Call for help" Call for Help

-Purpose: As soon as the DDU-2300 is turned on, the user will be prompted to "call for help."
+Purpose: As soon as the DDU-2200 AED is turned on, the user will be prompted to call for help.
 This indicates that the first step in a rescue should always be to contact professional emergency services.
 If another person is available, the user should direct that person to call for help and then continue the rescue without delay.

 "Pediatric mode" Pediatric Mode

 Purpose: This informs the user that child/infant pads are attached to the unit.
+Child/infant pads should only be

-Child/infant pads should only be used if the patient is an infant or a child under the age of 8 or less than 55 pounds (25kgs.).
-For children 8 years or older or over 55 pounds (25kgs.) and for adults, adult pads should be used.
+Purpose: This informs the user that child/infant pads are attached to the unit.
+Child/infant pads should only be used if the patient is an infant or a child under the age of 8 or less than 55 pounds (25 kg).
+For children 8 years or older or over 55 pounds (25 kg) and for adults, adult pads should be used.
 Do not delay therapy to determine exact age or weight.

 "Training pads" Training Pads

 Purpose: This informs the user that training pads are attached to the unit.
 Training pads are used for training purposes only and will not deliver a shock.
 In a rescue, immediately replace the training pads with defibrillation pads.

-"Powering off" Powering Off

-Purpose: This informs the user that the unit is turning off.